regr76/timetravel/README.md

 - Ensure full backward compatibility: `/api/v1` endpoints should continue to work as-is, with no changes in behavior

-## Notes on the Assignment

-You are free to use any tools, libraries, or frameworks you prefer — even building the solution in a different programming language if desired.

-We expect you to work on this task as if it was a normal project at work.
-So please write your code in a way that fits your intuitive notion of operating within best practices.

-We recommend making separate commits for each objective to help illustrate how you approached and broke down the assignment.
-Don't hesitate to commit work that you later revise or remove — it's valuable to see your process evolve over time.

-Parts of this assignment are left intentionally ambiguous.
-How you resolve these ambiguities will help us understand your decision-making process.

-However, if you do have questions, don't hesitate to reach out!

-### FAQ

-#### Can I use a different language?
-Yes!
-We've had successful submissions in Python, Java, and others.
-Just make sure the functionality replicates what's provided in the Go starter code.

-#### Did you really end up implementing something like this at Rainbow?
-Yes, but unfortunately it wasn't as simple as this in practice.
-For insurance a number of requirements force us to maintain historic records across many different object types.
-So in fact we implemented this across multiple different tables in our database.

 ## Reference -- V1 API

 The current API consists of just two endpoints: